 Dr. David B. Gowler came to Oxford College in fall 2000 as the Pierce Professor of Religion, one of the distinguished chairs of Emory University.
 He also directs the Pierce Program in Religion.

 He previously taught at Berry College and was assistant dean for academic affairs, chair of the religion department, and professor of religion at Chowan University.
 Since arriving at Oxford, Gowler has received numerous teaching awards, including the Phi Theta Kappa Teacher of the Year, the Mizell Award for Superior Performance in Furthering the Education of Students (twice, in 2009 and 2016), the 2014 Emory Williams Teaching Award, and a national award, the 2010 Jerry G. Gaff Award for Faculty Excellence from the Association of General and Liberal Studies.
-Gowler also has received numerous grants for teaching, Pierce Program in Religion initiatives, and his academic research, including a stint as a visiting theologian on the Faculty of Theology, University of Oxford, England.
+Gowler also has received numerous grants for teaching, Pierce Program in Religion initiatives, and his academic research, including a stint as a visiting theologian on the Faculty of Theology, University of Oxford, England, and as Visiting Professor, School of Religious Studies, Faculty of Arts, McGill University, Montreal, Quebec, Canada.

 Gowler also became a Senior Facuty Fellow at Emory University’s Center for Ethics in August 2009.

-Gowler is the author of the books, Host, Guest, Enemy, and Friend: Portraits of the Pharisees in Luke and Acts; What Are They Saying about the Parables?; What Are They Saying about the Historical Jesus?; James through the Centuries; and The Parables after Jesus: Their Imaginative Receptions across Two Millenia.
+Gowler is the author of the books, Howard Thurman and the Quest for Community: From Prodigals to Compassionate Samaritans; What Are They Saying About the Parables?
+Revised and expanded 21st anniversary second edition; The Parables after Jesus: Their Imaginative Receptions across Two Millenia; James through the Centuries; What Are They Saying about the Historical Jesus?; What Are They Saying about the Parables?
+(1st ed.); and Host, Guest, Enemy, and Friend: Portraits of the Pharisees in Luke and Acts.
 Four of his books have been translated into other languages (French, Korean, and Japanese).
 His blog, A Chorus of Voices, chronicles the writing of his book, The Parables after Jesus, as well as focusing on the reception history of the parables.

 He also has published dozens of articles, book chapters, and book reviews, is the editor or coeditor of over 30 books, including a volume with Oxford University Press, Radical Christian Voices and Practice, and has served as coeditor of Emory Studies in Early Christianity since 1991 and as associate editor Rhetoric of Religious Antiquity since 2014.
 Both book series are published by the Society of Biblical Literature Press.